5 Essential Questions About LASIK Eye Surgery

 After Lasik eye surgery, you need to take good care of your eye.
 Good care of the eye means avoiding things that can prevent proper healing.
 The items you must avoid include:

-1- Going to sauna: It is recommended that you stay away from sauna places after Lasik eye surgery.
-Water steam and other chemicals used in sauna may cause dry eyes.
+1- Going to the sauna: It is recommended that you stay away from sauna places after Lasik eye surgery.
+Water steam and other chemicals used in the sauna may cause dry eyes.

 2- Shower: Taking a bath and washing your face should wait 24 hours after the surgery.
 After that, you need not get soap inside your eyes.